 Compare the different costs of going to college: why is community college less than a four-year college?
 Why is ASU or U of A more expensive?
 Because you feel you’re going to get a better education, that’s why they’re charging more.
 But when it comes to surgery, it’s not like buying a car.
 If you want a BMW, you’re trying to find the exact model and the exact features for less everywhere because it’s all the same.

 When it comes to surgery, nobody’s exactly the same.
 I am very different than someone else.
 Maybe someone else does a better job or maybe I do, but it’s all about the expectation.
 It’s all about feeling comfortable with the doctor in terms of what it is that you feel you want to get and can that doctor do it and are there before and after photos that say, “Hey, yeah, he kind of does that or she kind of does that.”

 That’s the hard part.
 So, all of that together determines the cost.
 Let’s say you’re in Beverly Hills – it might cost more.
 Let’s say you’re in the middle of nowhere, Timbuktu, it might be less because there’s just not a high demand for it.
 Cost always varies.

-Do you have any tips on looking for a plastic surgeon?
+Do you have any tips when looking for a plastic surgeon?